Devonta Smith Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- In his one matchup against the Football Team, Smith's 40 receiving yards total is 19.5 less than his over/under for Sunday's game (59.5).
+- Smith collected 40 receiving yards in his one career matchup against the Football Team, 19.5 fewer than his over/under for Sunday's game.

 - Smith did not have a touchdown catch in that contest against the Football Team.